Trump Awards Medal of Freedom to Rush Limbaugh at State of the Union

 “I am proud to announce tonight that you will be receiving our country’s highest civilian honor, the Presidential Medal of Freedom,” Trump said, thanking Limbaugh for his “decades of tireless devotion to our country.”
 The president then had Melania Trump award the medal to Limbaugh right then and there, while Republican lawmakers in the chamber responded with thunderous applause and Limbaugh broke into tears.

 The impromptu ceremony was one of many dramatic moments built into Trump’s State of the Union address, as well as one of the night’s longest digressions.
-The side-event was also arguably the most partisan moment of an election-year speech filled with base-feeding call-outs.
+The side event was also arguably the most partisan moment of an election-year speech filled with base-feeding callouts.
 Limbaugh may be beloved by millions of conservatives, but he is also reviled by most liberals.

 On Monday, after Limbaugh told his listeners about his diagnosis and said he would be missing some shows while undergoing treatment, President Trump sent a tweet celebrating his longtime ally and wishing him well.

-The Rush Limbaugh Show has been on the air for 31 years, and its popularity has made its host one of the most prominent right-wing voices in America, including many years before the rise of Fox News.
-He has also been one of the most shameless demagogues on America’s airwaves — frequently trafficking in racism, sexism, misogyny, and conspiracy theories.
+The Rush Limbaugh Show has been on the air for 31 years, and its popularity has made its host one of the most prominent right-wing voices in America, including during the years before the rise of Fox News.
+He has also been one of the most shameless demagogues on America’s airwaves, frequently trafficking in racism, sexism, misogyny, and conspiracy theories.